Dr Wealth

 RiskLiquidity

-Singapore Savings Bonds3.07% 10 yearsS$500LowCan sell at par value when you need to.
+Singapore Savings Bonds1.99% 10 yearsS$500LowCan sell at par value when you need to.

-Bank Savings Accounts~3-4%flexiS$1,000LowCan withdraw whenever, but may need to keep a minimum amount.
+Bank Savings Accounts~1% – 2%flexiS$1,000LowCan withdraw whenever, but may need to keep a minimum amount.
+Requirements for additional bank products to achieve higher interest rates.

-Across the yield generation vehicles listed in the table above, SSBs do provide higher returns as compared to fixed deposits and savings accounts.
+Across the yield generation vehicles listed in the table above, SSBs provide similar returns compared to fixed deposits and savings accounts.
+However, SSBs allow us to lock in the current rate for 10 years, unlike fixed deposits or bank savings accounts, where rates will fall when interest rates fall.

 3) Can you invest and grow your money faster?